Covid-19: Financing versus Financing

 Beyond the real economic damage caused by the Coronavirus (the International Labour Organization highlighted that up to 25 million jobs could be lost as a result of the pandemic), this is the second opportunity in which money pours out of States coffers.
 Something similar occurred in 2008 when public money supported private financial losses as a result of the global financial crisis: On October 2 of that year, the United States House of Representatives approved a financial rescue plan promoted by the Bush Administration worth $ 700 billion.
 Western European countries together contributed with European-based private institutions just over $ 1.7 trillion.

-A first conclusion is evident: financial resources exist and they can be mobilized if the cause warrants it.
+A first conclusion is evident: financial resources exist and can be mobilized if the cause warrants it.
 A second conclusion is equally evident: the promotion of sustainable development in developing countries has not justified a monetary investment close to the one we are seeing today.

 Let us take as reference the Official Development Aid (ODA) provided by the countries mentioned before, and let’s explore it under the perspective of the ‘aid effort’ they carry out, which is the amount of national ODA divided by the GDP of the donor country.
 The following data reflects the information provided by the Development Assistance Committee (DAC) for 2017: